 The following are some of the defined terms of the Program.
 Additional terms are defined in the Plan Document and the applicable Description of Plan Benefits (Appendix A of this SPD).
-A copy of the Plan Document is available upon request of the Plan Administrator at the contact information in Section 1.
-ERISA Information.
+A copy of the Plan Document is available upon request of the Plan Administrator.